AbirChoudhury-26/AbirChoudhury-26/README.md

 - 👋 Hi, I’m @AbirChoudhury-26
 - 👀 I’m interested to know about new technology
-- 🌱 I’m currently learning programming and keen interest in web development
+- 🌱 I’m currently learning programming,data science and keen interest in web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/abirchoudhury/